 After the revelation of the Tuskegee Syphilis Study and many other ethically dubious human research projects, the federal government mandated careful monitoring of human research at all institutions that accept federal funding.
 At Jackson State, the group in charge of that monitoring is the Institutional Review Board.
 Why this matters to you as a historian is that oral histories count as human research.
 If you will be interviewing people as part of your research, you need to follow IRB guidelines.
-You and your advisor must complete an online training in ethical research and you will need to submit a proposal describing your research for approval.
+You and your thesis or project chair must complete an online training in ethical research and you will need to submit a proposal describing your research for approval.
 You can find out more about the process at: http://wwwjsumsedu/research/compliance-unit/.

-Selecting Your Advisor and Committee:
+Selecting Your Thesis or Project Chair and Committee:

-Your advisor must be a member of the history department graduate faculty.
+Your thesis or project chair must be a member of the history department graduate faculty.
 You should choose someone in your area of interest.
-You must work closely with your advisor so make sure to check in with him or her regularly.
-Your committee must include your advisor, two other history graduate faculty members, and a graduate faculty member from outside the department.
-Your advisor should help you choose your committee.
+You must work closely with your thesis or project chair so make sure to check in with him or her regularly.
+A thesis committee must include your chair, two other history graduate faculty members, and a graduate faculty member from outside the department.
+Your committee chair should help you choose the other committee members.
+If you choose to do a project you will work with the faculty member teaching Hist.
+547 (Historical Research for the Project), with an additional history faculty member who specializes in the field of history into which your project topic falls, and a member from outside the department (either the instructor teaching the course or the second history faculty member may serve as committee chair).

-Writing Your Thesis or Project:
+Writing Your Thesis:

 You will select a topic and begin your research in Hist 545 and Hist 546 in your first year.
-By the end of your first year, you should have your thesis or project well established.
+By the end of your first year, you should have your thesis well established.
 You should plan to use your summer to complete or at least advance your research.
-After you have completed 18 hours of coursework and submitted the committee paperwork, you will be eligible to enroll in the Thesis course (Hist 590).
-This is not a traditional seminar or course but research and writing under the direction of your advisor.
-You will be assessed based on your progress on your thesis or project.
+After you have completed 18 hours of coursework (including History 545 and 546) and submitted the committee paperwork, you will be eligible to enroll in the Thesis Writing course (Hist 590).
+This is not a traditional seminar or course but research and writing under the direction of your thesis chair.
+You will be assessed based on your progress on your thesis.
+Each semester that you take Hist.
+590 you will be required to develop a work plan for the semester with your committee chair (this should be done early in the semester) that will be submitted to the graduate advisor, meet with your committee chair at mid term to assess whether you are making adequate progress, and submit to the graduate advisor a brief description of what you accomplished for the semester signed by both you and the student (this should be done before finals week).

-As you write your thesis or project, keep in close touch with your advisor and your committee members.
+As you write your thesis, keep in close touch with your committee chair and members.
 Share your thesis chapters as you progress.
 Your committee members all come from different areas of research and will have different comments to offer.
 You need to seek comments and advice from all of them.